day8/re-frame/README.md

                 "Yes"])
 ```

-Notice the `on-click` handler:
+Notice the `on-click` DOM handler:

 ```Clojure
     #(dispatch [:yes-button-clicked])
 ```

 With re-frame, we try to keep the DOM as passive as possible.
-It is simply a rendering of `app-db`.
 So that "on-click" is a simple as we can make it.

-There is a single  `dispatch` function in the entire framework, and it takes only one parameter, the event vector.
+There's a single `dispatch` function in the entire framework, and it takes one parameter: the event to be dispatched (which is pure simple, lovely data).

 Let's update our diagram to show `dispatch`: